-This technology is proven and validated today but will require that vehicles be equipped with an On-Board Unit (OBU) and requires that infrastructure be upgraded with RSU installations.
+This technology is proven and validated today but will require that vehicles be equipped with an On-Board Unit (OBU) and that infrastructure be upgraded with RSU installations.
 That said, once investments have been made, this system can often operate at a lower cost than a pure cellular-based approach.

-V2I RSUs Requirements Are Evolving
+V2I RSU Requirements Are Evolving

 - Low latency to deliver critical information on time

-- High Reliability to deliver critical information without errors
+- High reliability to deliver critical information without errors

-- Control system capability to perform local operations like opening gates
+- Control system capability to perform local operations

 - LTE/5G for network connectivity